 In response to the adoption of a trimester academic calendar, Griffith University encourages the adoption of a modular approach to course design.
 It is recommended that course profiles use modules to group and describe the teaching and learning activities.
 Subsequently, it has become common practice for this modular structure to be used within the course site using the Blackboard Learn content area functionality.
 To do this well, is not straight forward.
 Blackboard Learn has several functional limitations in legibility, design consistency, content arrangement and content adjustment that make it difficult to achieve quality visual design (Bartuskova, Krejcar, & Soukal, 2015).
 Usability analysis has also found that the Blackboard content area is inflexible, inefficient to use, and creates confusion for teaching staff regardless of their level of user experience (Kunene & Petrides, 2017).
 Overcoming these limitations requires levels of technical and design knowledge not typically held by teaching staff.
 Without this knowledge the resulting designs typically range from purely textual (e.g. the left-hand side of Figure 2) through to exemplars of poor design choices including the likes of blinking text, poor layout, questionable colour choices, and inconsistent design.
 While specialist design staff can and have been used to provide the necessary design knowledge to implement contextually-appropriate, effective designs, such an approach does not scale.
 For example, any subsequent modification typically requires the re-engagement of the design staff.

 That alternative would use the same approach as the Themed Course Table to achieve a more appropriate outcome.
 The approach used by the Themed Course Table, other related examples from the Blackboard community, and the H5P authoring tool (Singh & Scholz, 2017) are contemporary examples of constructive templates (Nanard, Nanard, & Kahn, 1998).
 Constructive templates arose from the hypermedia discipline to encourage the reuse of design knowledge and have been found to reduce cost and improve consistency, reliability and quality while enabling content experts to author and maintain hypermedia systems (Nanard et al., 1998).
 Constructive templates encapsulate a specific collection of design knowledge required to scaffold the structured provision of necessary data and generate design instances.
 For example, the Themed Course Table supports the provision of data through the Blackboard content area interface.
 It then uses design knowledge embedded within the tweak to transform that data into a table.
-Given these examples and the author’s prior positive experience with the use of constructive templates within digital learning (Author, Year), the initial plan for the BCI Course Content area was to replace the Course Theme Table “template” to adopt both a more contemporary visual design, and a forward-oriented view of design for learning.
+Given these examples and the author’s prior positive experience with the use of constructive templates within digital learning (Jones, 2011), the initial plan for the BCI Course Content area was to replace the Course Theme Table “template” to adopt both a more contemporary visual design, and a forward-oriented view of design for learning.
 Dimitriadis and Goodyear (2013) argue that design for learning needs to be more forward-oriented and consider what features will be required in each of the lifecycle stages of a learning activity.
 That is, as the Course Theme Table replacement is being designed, consider what specific features will be required during configuration, orchestration, and reflection and re-design.

 The first step in developing a replacement was to explore contemporary web interface practices for a table replacement.
 Due to its responsiveness to different devices, highly visual presentation, and widespread use amongst Internet and social media services, a card-based interface was chosen.
 Based on the metaphor of a paper card, this interface brings together all data for a particular object with an option to add contextual information.
 Common practice with card-based interfaces is to embed into a card memorable images related to the card content (see Figure 3).
 Within the context of a course module overview such a practice has the potential to positively impact student cognition, emotions, interest, and motivation (Leutner, 2014; Mayer, 2017).
 A practical advantage of card-based interfaces is that its widespread use means there are numerous widely available resources to aid implementation.
 This was especially important to the BCI project team, as it did not have significant graphical and client-side design knowledge to draw upon.